amieres/FsDepend/README.md

     let readReservationsD   = Depend.depend2 <@ DB.readReservations  @>`

 provides a definition for a replaceable injection that uses by default the current definition of `DB.readReservations`.
+The last digit indicates the number of parameters the function takes, `depend0` means it is not a function, `depend1` a function with one parameter, `depend2` takes 2, and so on, up to 5.
 It can only be replaced by a function of the same type: `string -> DateTimeOffset -> Reservation list`.
 It is similar to a reader monad with some key differences.

 I use capital D as a suffix to indicate the monadic type of the element: `readReservationsD` is a dependency injection for `readReservations`.
 So `readReservationsD` is of type: `Depend<(string -> DateTimeOffset -> Reservation list)>`.